eaygun2/2tci-backend/README.md

 }
 ```
 Now, choose one of the two options to use the service in the endpoint:
 - Use it on the existing endpoint with conditional logic to save computing power.
-This is because the current endpoint used is making use of multiple models, where each model fills in another model.
-- Create a new endpoint if the model doesn't fit within the current models' architecture.
+- Create a new endpoint if the model doesn't fit within the current endpoint.

 ## Step 5: Adding Tests
 Ensure thorough testing to validate the functionality and reliability of the newly integrated machine learning model components.